calacademy-research/web-asset-importer/picturae_readme.txt

            in web-asset-server directory run in terminal : 'bash image_client/PIC_dbcreate/run_picdb.sh' to create a docker container for the new db -then run the commented out sql commands manually
-      3. (optional) install R to enable r2py package to work properly
-      4. in order to run picturae_importer from the command line run with example date 2023-06-28 after option -d flag:
+      3. in order to run picturae_importer from the command line run with example date 2023-06-28 after option -d flag:
          "python client_tools.py -d 2023-06-28 Botany_PIC import"

         if no date argument picturae_import will use the image/ csv folder name with the latest date.

-      5. to undo uploads, look in picbatch db and retrieve from picturae_batch, the correct md5 associated with your upload time, call PIC_undo_batch.py from the command line by invoking client tools and the purge functionality (example as done from parent directory):
+      4. to undo uploads, look in picbatch db and retrieve from picturae_batch, the correct md5 associated with your upload time, call PIC_undo_batch.py from the command line by invoking client tools and the purge functionality (example as done from parent directory):
           "python client_tools.py -m "0d7903b24a616290cf4c449401068f51:2023-09-13 12:24:02.387138" Botany_PIC purge